Denver crime rates 'skyrocket' as policing decreases, Colorado think tank says in report

-Denver crime rates have "skyrocketed" in recent years, while the number of uniformed officers and new admissions to prison have decreased, according to a Common Sense Institute (CSI) study.
+Denver crime rates "skyrocketed" in recent years, while the number of uniformed officers and new admissions to prison decreased, according to a study from a Colorado think tank.

-According to FBI data, only three states had rising crime rates worse than Colorado's between 2019 and 2020, according to the report.
+According to FBI data used for the study, only three states had rising crime rates worse than Colorado's between 2019 and 2020.

-"Colorado has some challenges, we're at the bottom of the barrel and we need to get this turned around quickly," former Denver police chief and 2023 CSI Public Safety Fellow Paul Pazen said.
+"Colorado has some challenges, we're at the bottom of the barrel and we need to get this turned around quickly," Paul Pazen, a former Denver Police chief and 2023 Common Sense Institute Public Safety Fellow, said during a press conference.

+The institute describes itself as "a non-partisan research organization dedicated to the protection and promotion of Colorado’s economy."

-"If we had similar types of problems in our education system...then parents across the state would be demanding change," Pazen said.
+"If we had similar types of problems in our education system," Pazen said, "then parents across the state would be demanding change."

-While the rising crime rate affects crime victims, it also leaves a financial burden on everyone, according to the report.
-The 2022 cost of crime reached nearly $30 billion in Denver.
-At the 2010 rate of crime, the cost would have been $24.8 billion, 17% lower than 2022.
+While the rising crime rate affects crime victims, it also leaves a financial burden on everyone, the report said.
+The 2022 "cost of crime" reached nearly $30 billion in Denver.
+At the 2010 rate of crime, the cost would have been $24.8 billion, 17% lower than in 2022.

-In cities where local leaders prioritize uniformed officers and law enforcement budgets, there are lower crime rates, according to the report.
+Cities where local leaders prioritize uniformed officers and law enforcement's budgets had lower crime rates, the report said.

 The total number of police personnel, uniformed or not, per resident decreased from 276.34 in 2010 to 273.8 per 100,000 in 2022, according to the report.

-Colorado's prison population is declining and fewer people are on parole, according to the report.
+Colorado's prison population is declining, and fewer people are on parole, the report added.

-The declining prison population is largely due to fewer resources for police legislative issues that decrease law enforcement retention, Noeller said.
+The declining prison population is largely due to fewer resources for police, following legislative policies that led to decrease law enforcement retention, Noeller said.

-From 2010 to 2022, the Legislature passed about 42 bills impacting sentencing, incarceration, parole and release, length of stay and recidivism.
+From 2010 to 2022, the legislature passed about 42 bills affecting sentencing, incarceration, parole and release, length of stay and recidivism.

-Subsequently, the state is facing higher crime rates, fewer criminals admitted to prison and decreased criminal incarcerations, according to the report.
+Subsequently, the state is facing higher crime rates, fewer criminals admitted to prison and decreased criminal incarcerations, the report said.

 "Not enough attention has been paid to legislative issues that have decreased retention and hiring and changed laws to make it to where criminals don't stay in jail," Noeller said.